-Slovakia is unitary state composed of municipalities (obce), cities (mestá) and self-governing regions (samosprávne kraje).
+Slovakia is unitary state composed of communities (obce), towns (mestá) and selfgoverning regions (samosprávne kraje).

-LOCAL LEVEL: 2 792 MUNICIPALITIES (OBCE) AND 138 CITIES (MESTÁ)
+LOCAL LEVEL: 2 792 COMMUNITIES (OBCE) 138 TOWNS (MESTÁ)

-The local council (obecné zastupiteîstvo in municipalities and mestské zastupiteîstvo in cities) is the local authority's deliberative body and is composed of members elected by direct universal suffrage for a period of four years.
+The local council (obecné zastupiteľstvo in communities and mestské zastupiteľstvo in towns) is the local authority's deliberative body and is composed of members elected by direct universal suffrage for a period of four years.

-The local board (obecná rada in municipalities and mestská rada in cities) is the mayor's consultative body and the local council's executive body.
+The local board (obecná rada in communities and mestská rada in towns) is the mayor's consultative body and the local council's executive body.
 Its formation is optional and its members are elected by and from within the local council.
 The municipal board has the power of initiative and of control and carries out tasks according to local council decisions.

-The mayor (starosta in municipalities and primátor in cities) is the municipality's highest executive body and statutory representative.
+The mayor (starosta in communities and primátor in towns) is the community's highest executive body and statutory representative.
 He/she is elected by direct universal suffrage for a four-year mandate and chairs both the local council and the municipal board.